 PILLAR TWO

 STUDENT LEARNING

 Anchor Family Engagement Strategies in Student Learning and Well-Being

 Family engagement is not an end in itself.
 The reason for building a trusting team of families and educators is to work together to deepen each child's learning and well-being.
 Only then will family engagement lead to meaningful changes for students.
 Too often, we see schools deploy their limited family engagement time on planning events or creating newsletters.
 These types of efforts can be helpful, but they tend to cast a wide net and do not address the essential work of student learning and development.
 During the pandemic, we've seen many schools understandably focus their family engagement efforts on addressing basic needs.
 Removing barriers that get in the way of student learning and well-being is certainly an essential component of any comprehensive family engagement strategy.
 Without adequate access to food, internet access, or secure housing, for instance, how can a child engage with their schoolwork?
 Our focus is making sure that family engagement doesn't stop there.
 When we asked parents what matters to them when it comes to their school's engagement efforts, they prioritized an accurate description of their child's performance and hearing the truth about their child's progress, even if it isn't positive.
 Teachers and principals also prioritize this goal.
 Yet our data has consistently shown that most parents have an inflated view of their child's performance.
+Nine out of 10

+92%

+of parents believe their child is at or above grade level

+44%

-Nine out of 10 of teachers believe most of their students are prepared for grade-level work parents in America - regardless of race, income, or education level - believe their child is at or above grade level in reading and math, largely because they rely on report cards, and the vast majority of parents (84%) report seeing mostly A's and B's.
-Teachers, however, know the truth about grade-level performance: only 44% reported that most of their students would be prepared for grade-level work this year, which aligns more closely with the National Assessment of Educational Progress (NAEP) data.8 Thus, we have in this country a situation where everyone values an accurate picture - but most parents have an inaccurate picture.
+of teachers believe most of their students are prepared for grade-level work

+parents in America - regardless of race, income, or education level - believe their child is at or above grade level in reading and math, largely because they rely on report cards, and the vast majority of parents (84%) report seeing mostly A's and B's.
+Teachers, however, know the truth about grade-level performance: only 44% reported that most of their students would be prepared for grade-level work this year, which aligns more closely with the National Assessment of Educational Progress (NAEP) data.
+Thus, we have in this country a situation where everyone values an accurate picture - but most parents have an inaccurate picture.

+We have in this country

+a situation where

+everyone values an

+accurate picture - but

+most parents have an

+inaccurate picture.